chouyoudou/CrySPY/README.md

 # CrySPY
 CrySPY is a crystal structure prediction tool written in Python.
+This is a branch for interface structure prediction, which is available now.
 Document site is moved to https://tomoki-yamashita.github.io/CrySPY_doc/

 ## Important changes